BenTheElder/old-site/blog/automata.md

 There are many, many other automata - there are 256 elementary cellular automata alone (!)
 Some other notable automata include:

- - <a href="https://en.wikipedia.org/wiki/Turing_machine">Turing Machines</a> e.g. the one in <a href="https://www.google.com/doodles/alan-turings-100th-birthday">The Google Doodle For Alan Turing's 100th Birthday</a>
  - <a href="https://en.wikipedia.org/wiki/Finite-state_machine">Finite State Machines</a> - useful for describing many forms of computation
- - <a href="https://en.wikipedia.org/wiki/Pushdown_automaton">Pushdown Automata</a> - more powerful than Finite State Machines but less powerful than Turing Machines
+ - <a href="https://en.wikipedia.org/wiki/Pushdown_automaton">Pushdown Automata</a> - more powerful than Finite State Machines, these have a <a href="https://en.wikipedia.org/wiki/Stack_(abstract_data_type)">Stack</a>
+ - <a href="https://en.wikipedia.org/wiki/Turing_machine">Turing Machines</a> - The most powerful Automata, a nice example is the one in <a href="https://www.google.com/doodles/alan-turings-100th-birthday">the Google Doodle for Alan Turing's 100th Birthday</a>
-  - <a href="https://minecraft.net/">Minecraft</a>'s <a href="http://minecraft.gamepedia.com/Redstone">Redstone</a> logic (essentually a cellular automata)
+  - <a href="https://minecraft.net/">Minecraft</a>'s <a href="http://minecraft.gamepedia.com/Redstone">Redstone</a> logic - essentially a 3D cellular automata
 </div>

 <!-- script for demos -->